-Former Iranian Minster Shapur Bakhtiar emerged from nearly six months hiding today (31 July) to speak to reporters in Paris.
+Background: Former Iranian Minster Shapur Bakhtiar emerged from nearly six months hiding today (31 July) to speak to reporters in Paris.
 Although he was appointed Prime minister by the Shah in January just before the Monarch flew in to exile, Bakhtiar was an outspoken critic of the Shah's policies.
 Today though he had harsh words for the new Islamic regime.

 SYNOPSIS: Mr. Bakhtiar attacked the new Islamic regime.
 He said Iran had become both a dictatorship and an economic disaster under the Ayatollah Khomeini.
 Mr. Bakhtiar said he predicted this outcome some months ago, but said he was surprised at the magnitude and speed of developments.
 "More damage has been done in the last six months than in the twenty-five years before", he said.
 "We Iranians fought against two things--against dictatorship and corruption--but one dictatorship has just been replaced by another," he added.

 Although a Moslem himself, the former Prime Minster attacked the establishment of an Islamic Republic."If after fourteen hundred years Iran has not managed to become Moslem, then it is too late", he said, and added that religion should not interfere in affairs of state.